History of rugby union matches between England and Italy

-The national rugby union teams of England and Italy have been playing each other in Test rugby since 1991, and by March 2025, they had met in 32 test matches, all of which have been won by England.
+The national rugby union teams of England and Italy have been playing each other in Test rugby since 1991, and by March 2026, they had met in 33 test matches.
+Of these, 32 have been won by England and 1 won by Italy.

 Their first meeting was on 8 October 1991 in the 1991 Rugby World Cup; England won 36–6.
 England had played Italy three times in Rugby World Cups, once in a Rugby World Cup qualifier at Huddersfield, and once in an Autumn International, prior to Italy’s joining the Six Nations Championship.
 Italy's inclusion into the Six Nations Championship in 2000 has ensured annual meetings between the two sides.

-England have dominated the head-to-head between the sides despite some excellent, spirited displays by Italy, who have yet to register their first win or draw in the fixture.
-The closest result between the two sides came in the opening round of the 2024 Six Nations Championship tournament, with England winning by a three-point margin.

-The most recent match between the two sides ended in a 47-24 victory for England in Twickenham Stadium, London during the fourth round of the 2025 Six Nations Championship.
+England have typically dominated the head-to-head between the sides, despite some spirited displays by Italy.
+In 2026, Italy registered their first win in the fixture.
+The match ended in a 23–18 victory for Italy in Stadio Olimpico, Rome during the fourth round of the 2026 Six Nations Championship.